NBA Rumors: Raptors Could Consider ‘Aggressive’ Move To Trade For Danilo Gallinari, ‘Bleacher Report’ Suggests

 Despite the Oklahoma City Thunder‘s creditable 28-20 record, several of the team’s key players have been brought up in trade rumors ahead of next week’s deadline.
 These include starting forward Danilo Gallinari, whose contract is due to expire after the 2019-20 season, thus potentially making him one of the more sought-after free agent prospects this summer.

 In a list of the NBA’s top trade targets and their ideal destinations, Bleacher Report‘s Zach Buckley wrote that Gallinari’s offensive skills make him a desirable option for rival teams.
-At the moment, he is averaging 19.6 points per game and shooting 45.4 percent from the field, 42.4 percent from three-point range, and 90.6 percent from the free-throw line, with the dribbling skills to elude larger defenders and the height to create size mismatches while shooting over smaller ones.
+At the moment, he is averaging 19.6 points per game, and shooting 45.4 percent from the field, 42.4 percent from three-point range, and 90.6 percent from the free throw line.
+He also boasts the dribbling skills to elude larger defenders and the height to create size mismatches while shooting over smaller ones.

 Citing his colleague Eric Pincus, Buckley noted that the Toronto Raptors, Boston Celtics, and Phoenix Suns have all been rumored to be interested in Gallinari, but mainly focused on the defending NBA champions as a potential suitor for the Italian forward.
 As Buckley pointed out, the 31-year-old may be the best trade target for the Raptors, who could make an “aggressive” trade and acquire him to add some spark to their 14th-ranked offense — a contrast to their defense, which ranks second in the entire league.